SmartDianLab/projects-FineTec/README.md

 # FineTec Project Website

-This is the official project website for the AAAI 2026 paper: **FineTec: Fine-Grained Action Recognition under Temporal Corruption via Skeleton Decomposition and Sequence Completion**.
+This is the official project website for the AAAI 2026 paper: **FineTec: Fine-Grained Action Recognition Under Temporal Corruption via Skeleton Decomposition and Sequence Completion**.